Top 10 Water Rides List

 Santa Clause, Indiana, U.S.A

-Located in Holiday World, in Santa Clause, Indiana, Pilgrim's Plunge is not your everyday run of the mill shoot the chutes ride.
-This thing is on freaking steroids.
-And for ordinary people visiting the park, it's pretty damn intimidating to just see a giant drop in the sky and two metal towers.
-The elevator lift on Pilgrim's Plunge is awesome for several different reasons.
-First of all, it saves a lot of space, which will allow Holiday World to expand and get many more cool new attractions.
+This ride was in Holiday World.
+Yeah, was.
+Pilgrim's Plunge no longer exists.
+AWWW!!!!
+LAME!!! ='( Anyways, Pilgrim's Plunge was not your everyday run of the mill shoot the chutes ride.
+This thing was on freaking steroids.
+And for ordinary people visiting the park, it was pretty damn intimidating to just see a giant drop in the sky and two metal towers.
+The elevator lift on Pilgrim's Plunge was awesome for several different reasons.
+First of all, it saved a lot of space (though now that it's gone, that doesn't matter).
 And not only that, but because the elevator lift is not completely vertical, you don't just climb up to the top.
 You actually get a few laterals on the lift.
 Not any real laterals, but enough to make you feel unsteady as you're climbing several stories in the air.
-Oh, and the fact that this is the biggest water ride in the world really makes the climb more intimidating, the drop more awesome, and this ride better.
+Oh, and the fact that this was the biggest water ride (Divertical is a water coaster and doesn't qualify for this list) in the world really made the climb more intimidating, the drop more awesome, and the ride better.
 Because let's face it.
-A 135 foot drop on a water ride kicks ass and is totally worth the #4 spot on this list.
+A 135 foot drop on a water ride kicks ass.
 Pilgrim's Plunge.
-It's more exciting than crossing the Atlantic.
+The technology still exists on Divertical, which not only has the same lift, but is much bigger, and is a freaking water coaster.
+So go ride that!

 Perilous Plunge @